Where to See Flamingos in Curaçao: A Local's Guide

 Rif Sint Marie and the Wider Wetland

-A short distance from Jan Kok, the Rif Sint Marie salina forms part of the same wetland system and is recognized internationally as a protected feeding ground for flamingos and other wading birds.
-It is not a site you walk into.
-The marsh and mudflats are a designated reserve, largely closed to foot traffic to keep the habitat undisturbed, but it is easy to view from nearby roads and viewpoints with a pair of binoculars or a zoom lens.
-Because Jan Kok and Rif Sint Marie sit close together, flamingos regularly move between the two, so if one pan looks quiet, it is worth a slow drive to the other before you give up.
+A few minutes from Jan Kok, the Rif Sint Marie salina belongs to the same wetland and is internationally recognized as a protected feeding ground for flamingos and other wading birds.
+You do not walk in (the marsh and mudflats are a reserve, closed to foot traffic), but it views well from the nearby roads with binoculars or a zoom lens.
+The birds shuttle between the two pans, so if Jan Kok looks quiet, drive over before you give up.

 Other Salinas Worth a Look